India–United Arab Emirates relations: Security relations

-Cultural Relations
+Cultural relations

 In 1975, UAE and India signed an agreement to deepen their cultural ties.
 Both countries agreed to cooperate in art, culture, and education, including academic activity in science and technology, sports, public health and mass media.

 There are currently over 3 million Indians living in UAE.
 Immigration has been highly active since the 1960s.
 Most of the people who migrated are from the southern states of India.
 Since 2014, both countries have signed multiple agreements and have increased their cooperation in various fields.
-Diplomats have emphasized the bonhomie between PM Narendra Modi and President Sheikh Mohamed Bin Zayed Al Nahyan for close cooperation between the countries.
+Diplomats have emphasized the bonhomie between Prime Minister Narendra Modi and President Sheikh Mohamed Bin Zayed Al Nahyan for close cooperation between the countries.
 In a joint statement given in February 2022, there was a proposal to establish the first overseas IIT.

+As a symbol of growing relations between the two countries, a BAPS Hindu Mandir is constructed in Abu Dhabi.
+The temple has been projected as a symbol of harmony by the two countries.
+The temple is built by BAPS Swaminarayan Sanstha and was inaugurated on February 14, 2024 in the presence of Prime Minister Narendra Modi.
+Prior to the inauguration, Prime Minister Modi symbolically offered water in the virtual Ganga and Yamuna rivers within the temple premises.
+Emphasizing values of harmony and peace, Prime Minister Modi stated that the BAPS temple stands as a lasting tribute to shared values between India and the UAE.
+The consecration ceremony took place on a 27-acre plot with the pink sandstone temple being one of the largest in the Middle East.